 Lash’s non-W&B work includes art for Hamilton Comics’ short-lived horror line (Grave Tales, Dread of Night, etc.); The Big Book of Death, The Big Book of Weirdos, The Big Book of Urban Legends, and The Big Book of Thugs for Paradox Press; and Aesop’s Desecrated Fables for Rip Off Press.
 He is also co-wrote The Penguin’s Putdowns (a book of riddles, for Warner Books), and wrote the notorious Archie Meets The Punisher, the 1994 crossover between Archie Comics and Marvel Comics.
 He also wrote a 3-part Archie story, “The House of Riverdale,” in the fall of 1995.
 Most recently, he wrote two Archie Freshman Year miniseries for Archie.
 Batton has also written numerous Radioactive Man stories for Bongo Comics.
 His most recent non-W&B project is “The First Gentleman of the Apocalypse,” an online series published via Aces Weekly.

-Jackie Estrada wears many hats: convention organizer, book editor, co-publisher of Exhibit A Press, administrator of the Will Eisner Comic Industry Awards, and past-president of Friends of Lulu.
+Jackie Estrada wears many hats: convention organizer, book editor, co-publisher of Exhibit A Press, and administrator of the Will Eisner Comic Industry Awards.

 With husband Batton Lash, Jackie co-founded Exhibit A Press in 1994 to publish Lash’s comic book, Wolff & Byrd, Counselors of the Macabre (now Supernatual Law).
 Jackie edits all of the company’s comics and books, does the lettering , and handles the public relations.